sjoerdvz/Opencore-Aorus-Elite-AC/README.md

 system plist is macpro 7.1
-incl memory module mismatch configuration fix. you need to have 16gb ram installed or make some changes to plist on platformInfo/memory, set to match your ram memory modules speed and size.
+incl memory module mismatch configuration fix. you need to have 16gb ram installed or make some changes to plist on platformInfo/memory, to match your ram memory modules speed and size.

 i have romoved some unnecessary bios patches because we can disable this all in the bios settings. this result is faster and stable system, but you need set the bios settings cerrectly otherwise it wont boot.